ennui2342/qswarm/README.md

   connect :hipchat,
           :type            => :xmpp,
           :jid             => '54321_123456@chat.hipchat.com',
+          :real_name       => 'My bot',
           :channel         => ['54321_lounge@conf.hipchat.com', '54321_chat@conf.hipchat.com'],
           :password        => 'foobar'
 ```

 The above example connects to an XMPP service called `:hipchat` using the JID and password provided.
+The `:real_name` will be used when joining groupchat rooms and for some services (like Hipchat) needs to match exactly your registered name including case.
 The script will automatically join the groupchat channel(s) specified in `:channel` and will use these channels list for sinks which don't specify a channel destination.
 XMPP support is provided using the [Blather][] library, which means that you can include Blather DSL in connect's block to implement bot behaviours.
 This block will execute once the connection to the XMPP server has been established (when_ready).

 Currently there is no support to `source` messages from an XMPP connection (i.e. you can only talk not listen) so the Blather DSL is your only option if you want interactivity at the moment.